Tennis: Sharapova makes winning return in Mallorca Open

 "It's great to be here in Mallorca.
 What a great place to train and have a warm-up tournament.
 It's been amazing for all of us here, and it's just been nice to experience it for the first time."

-Angelique Kerber could now await Sharapova in round two, with the top-seeded German up against Belgium's Ysaline Bonaventure later on Tuesday.
+Angelique Kerber now awaits Sharapova in round two after the top-seeded German defeated Belgium's Ysaline Bonaventure 7-5, 4-6, 6-2.

 Kerber has struggled for form herself this year but is likely to offer a sterner test than Kuzmova, the Slovak ranked 46th in the world and who is still only 21.